mikedunbar/MADMediaBrowser/README.md

 Showcase modern Android development skills with a sample app

 I was laid off as part of a 10% staff reduction on March 1st.
 After a 2 month sabbatical I'm rested and looking for my next Android adventure.
-This project aims to keep my busy until I land my next job, capturing and showcasing my knowledge of Android best practices and tooling.
+This project aims to keep me busy and my skills fresh until I land my next job.
+UI/UX polish is taking a backseat to engineering best practices to begin with, but I look forward to improving that as well.

+I welcome any and all feedback.

 # What's Implemented So Far
 - Multiple product versions: Free vs Paid Versions